farmera/sare_grant/study_results_balloons.md

 image format.
 A common default for consumer cameras is JPEG (Joint Photographic Experts Group).
 The JPEG format in many cameras has processing built in at the time of capture, to adjust contrast, reduce noise or brighten and sharpen the image before rendering it to a file.
 These processing steps are intended to render images that are visually appealing to the human eye.
-As a result pixel values of a JPG-processed image lack a true relationship with the intensity of light that originally impinges on the sensor.
+As a result pixel values of a JPG-processed image lack a 'true' relationship with the intensity of light that originally impinges on the sensor.
 Details regarding how a JPEG file is processed by a particular camera are not easy to come by and disabling such 'features' is usually not a practical option.